 Contribution revenue is reported as an increase in net assets without donor restriction unless use of the related asset is limited by a donor-imposed time restriction.
 Expenses are reported as decreases in net assets without donor restrictions.
-Gains and losses on investments and other assets and liabilities are reported as increases or decreases in net assets without donor restrictions unless their use is limited by a donor-imposed time restriction.
-Expirations of temporary restrictions on net assets (i.e., the stipulated time period has elapsed or the cash has been collected) are reported as net assets released from restrictions.
+Gains and losses on investments and other assets and liabilities are reported as increases or decreases in net assets without donor restrictions.
+Expenses their use is limited by a donor-imposed time restrictions on net assets (i.e., the stipulated time period has elapsed or the cash has been collected) are reported as net assets released from restrictions.